-Harmston Park is a ~3 acre greenspace located on the former School District 71 site.
-The City of Courtenay took ownership of the property in 2016, recognizing its potential to help meet growing demand for parkland—especially with increased housing density expected under new Small-Scale Multi-Unit Housing regulations.
+Harmston Park is a three-acre green space located on the former School District 71 site.
+The City of Courtenay took ownership of the property in 2016, recognizing its potential to help meet growing demand for parkland — especially with more housing expected under new small-scale, multi-unit housing regulations.

 Classified as a neighbourhood park in the City’s Parks and Recreation Master Plan, Harmston Park is part of the broader Downtown Vitalization Local Area Plan (DVLAP) currently underway.
 The DVLAP includes four distinct planning districts: Riverfront, Downtown Core, Fitzgerald Corridor and Harmston Park.